vinceimbat/vinceimbat/content/thoughts/imaoka statement one.md

 # On the self

-I am partial toward the logical explanation that the [[thoughts/self|self]] exists, which implies that it has boundaries.
+I am partial toward the logical explanation that the [[self|self]] exists, which implies that it has boundaries.
 This means that I am metaphysically distinct from you by virtue of these boundaries: I know things you don't know.

 But I realize now that this applies only with the [[mind]], which is not necessarily what the self is.
 What I'm entertaining now is the possibility of fine-tuning my beliefs about the mind and the self.